-To date, nearly 300 localities across the nation—as well as two whole states (CA and MD)—have enacted laws to keep cruelly bred puppies out of their pet stores.
-These local-level bans are crucial to reducing the demand for cruelly sourced pets.
+To date, nearly 300 local governments across the nation have enacted laws to keep cruelly bred puppies out of their community’s pet stores

 This bill has already passed the Senate.
 We need your help to stop it from passing in the House, too.